When choosing a broker you should compare your candidates on the following points:

 How to Compare Brokers

 To begin comparing foreign exchange brokers, a) find out where they’re based and how long they’ve been in business, b) what their fees are, and c) how responsive their customer service is.
+See here for a complete checklist for broker due diligence.

 Technical factors Important technical variables to consider include: their historical spreads, their currency options, their leveraging options, their margin call policies, and their minimum account balances.